LunarVim/lunarvim.org/docs/beginners-guide/plugins-overview.md

 ## Installing and configuring plugins

-Plugins in LunarVim are managed using [folke/lazy.nvim](https://github.com/folke/lazy.nvim), a plugin manager designed specifically for LunarVim.
+Plugins in LunarVim are managed using [folke/lazy.nvim](https://github.com/folke/lazy.nvim).
 To install plugins, you need to add entries to the `lvim.plugins` table in your `config.lua`.
 About configuring your plugins you can read a lot more at [this page](../../configuration/plugins).